sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 - Sample size for hash comparison
     - Range: 5–2000.
 Used by the “Run Hash Check” feature to spot-check document parity.
+- ObjectId Partitioner
+    - Choose the partitioning method for ObjectId-based collections:
+      - **Use Sample Command**: Uses MongoDB's $sample command (best for small collections)
+      - **Use Time Boundaries**: Time-based boundaries using ObjectId timestamps (recommended for most workloads)
+      - **Use Adjusted Time Boundaries**: Time-based boundaries adjusted by actual record counts (best for balanced chunks)
+      - **Use Pagination**: Pagination-based boundaries for equal-sized chunks (deterministic)
+    - See [Multiple Partitioners for ObjectId](#multiple-partitioners-for-objectid-and-benefits-of-selecting-datatype-for-_id) for detailed explanations.

 - CA certificate file for source server (.pem)
     - Paste/upload the PEM (CA chain) if your source requires a custom CA to establish TLS.